 Food and drink

-Year-round farmers markets, interactive cocktail classes, and award-winning restaurants are just the beginning.
+Year-round farmers markets, sip-worthy happy hours, and award-winning restaurants are just the beginning.
 From our robust lineup of vegan eateries to the coffee shops serving java on almost every corner, it’s no surprise Nashville is an established foodie destination.
-Oh, and happy hour, anyone?
-Raise a glass to 33 local sip-worthy spots in Music City.

 Catch a game

 From football and soccer to baseball and hockey, there’s a sport for everyone in Nashville.
 Catch a lively Nashville Sounds game at First Horizon Park or head to GEODIS Park for a Nashville SC match.
-Downtown is where the action is for the Tennessee Titans and the Nashville Predators.
+Downtown is where the action is for the Tennessee Titans, Nashville Predators, and Nashville Stampede.
 While you’re at it, meet the city’s mascots.

 The great outdoors

+Ready to take a hike or spend time at a local park?
 Outdoor offerings in and around Nashville are in no short supply — in fact, we ranked No. 3 for cities with the most green space.
-Sprawling across over 1,400 acres south of downtown, Radnor Lake offers trails for hiking, photography, and wildlife observation and was named “State Park of the Year” in Tennessee.
+Sprawling over 1,400 acres south of downtown, Radnor Lake offers trails for hiking, photography, and wildlife observation and was named Tennessee’s “State Park of the Year” in 2022.
 Nashville is also home to Warner Parks, Cheekwood Estate and Gardens, Centennial Park, and the Parthenon.

 Is there something you’re still left wondering about to get you properly established in Music City?
 Ask us your question and we’ll do our best to answer it for you, like a good neighbor.